stack-labs/peers-touch-go/README.md

 # Peers-Touch-Go

-P2P communication lib in Go and based on IPFS.
+Edge social network communication dev framework in Go and based on IPFS.
 It supports Sub/Pub msg and file.

 Why we create this?